-Telo Hoy is a composer, percussionist and photographer from New Mexico based in New York.
+Telo Hoy is a composer/percussionist and photographer from Santa Fe, New Mexico currently living in Berlin, Germany.

 His music is influenced by environmental acoustics, sonic ethnography, and human caused environmental change.
 He explores the relationship between music, place and belonging through acoustic instruments, photography, field recordings, sampling, and live processing.